KTheXIII/embedded_system/Assembly/README.md

 brew install avrdude
 ```

-`avrdude` in arduino.
+`avrdude` in Arduino.
 The path is usually at

 ```
 /Applications/Arduino.app/Contents/Java/hardware/tools/avr/bin/avrdude
 ```

-This is only true if you've installed arduino in the `/Applications` directory.
+This is only true if you've installed Arduino in the `/Applications` directory.

 ### Linux